szczeles/public-speaking/PITCHME.md

 - no support for retries on consuming side |
 - message filtering capabilities are missing |
 - "pull" mode for consumers only |
-- shouldn't share VM across other services |
+- shouldn't share VM with other applications |
 - no UI in the standard package |
 - not the most lightweight protocol for IoT |